Darryl Schmidt is CEO of BancFirst Corp. He has been an Oklahoma Academy board member since 2005 and served as Chairman in 2013 and 2014.

-You’ve been a member of the Oklahoma Academy for 20 years.
+You’ve been on the Oklahoma Academy Board for many years.
 Why did you originally become involved with the organization?

 What do you find most challenging about supporting the organization’s mission?